The Hidden Costs of In-House IT vs Outsourcing to an MSP

 3. Downtime and Errors

-Let’s face it, mistakes happen.
+Mistakes happen.
 If your in-house IT team is small, they may lack the experience to quickly fix unexpected issues.
-Even a few hours of downtime can cost thousands in lost productivity, sales, or client trust.
+Even a few hours of downtime can cost thousands in lost productivity, sales, and client trust.
+Gartner has widely been cited estimating the average cost of IT downtime at roughly $5,600 per minute, which adds up fast for any business that runs on its systems (Gartner).

-Outdated systems, missed updates, or slow responses to cyber threats could put your whole operation at risk.
+Outdated systems, missed updates, or slow responses to cyber threats can put your whole operation at risk.
 And while your team might do their best, they can’t be experts at everything.

 4. Software and Hardware Expenses

 Your IT team needs tools to do their job.
 This includes monitoring software, security programs, backup solutions, and communication systems.
 Many of these come with annual license fees.
-Plus, servers, networking gear, and computers must be replaced or upgraded regularly.
+Servers, networking gear, and computers must also be replaced or upgraded on a regular cycle.

-If your business handles sensitive data, you may also need special security tools or compliance software adding more to your annual spend.
+If your business handles sensitive data, you may also need special security tools or compliance software, which adds more to your annual spend.

 5. Lack of Specialization